nsidc/granule-metgen/README.md

 This next example would run end-to-end ingest of all granules (assuming < 1000000 granules) in the data directory specified in the test.ini config file and their UMM-G files into the CUAT environment:

-    $ metgenc process -c ./init/test.ini -e uat
+    $ metgenc process -c ./init/test.ini -e <uat or prod>
-Note: Before running **process** to ingest granules to CUAT (i.e., you've not set it to dry run mode), **as a courtesy to Cumulus devs and ops folks, post Slack messages to NSIDC's `#Cumulus` and `cloud-ingest-ops` channels, and post a quick "done" note when you're done ingest testing.**
+Note: Before running **process** without the dry run option, **post Slack messages to NSIDC's `#Cumulus` and `cloud-ingest-ops` channels, and post a quick "done" note when you're done ingest testing as a courtesy to Cumulus devs and ops folks**

 #### Troubleshooting metgenc process